dubhe0215/katex_flutter/README.md

 - **Statistics / Stats Equations**
 - **Inherit text style from parent widgets**

-*Note: The bad pub.dev score is due to a known error in the analysis server and not our fault.*
+*Note: The previously bad pub.dev score was due to a known error in the analysis server and not our fault.*

-LaTeX rendering is done using **[CaTeX](https://pub.dev/packages/catex)** and **[KaTeX](https://github.com/KaTeX/KaTeX)**.
+LaTeX rendering is done using **[CaTeX](https://pub.dev/packages/catex)** and using RichText.

 **katex_flutter** is working on Android, iOS, the Web and the Desktop platform.

 We are now using native Flutter widgets to render the LaTeX code.
-This significantly increates the rendering performance compared to previous versions.
-For unsupported LaTeX commands, we offer a fallback to the old JavaScript library.
+This significantly increases the rendering performance compared to previous versions.

 ## API